HPH Trust's Environmental Target

 Water and Waste Management

-The Trust implements 3R principles to maximise the repurposing of materials, before they undergo recycling for further utilisation, to minimize waste generation and facilitate the shift towards a circular economy.
+The Trust adopts the 3R principles to maximise the repurposing of materials, before recycling them for further use, aiming to minimise waste generation and promote the transition to a circular economy.

 Biodiversity